Targasonne

 Targasonne ([taʁɡasɔn]; Targasona; before 2022: Targassonne) is a commune of Cerdanya in the Pyrénées-Orientales department in south of France.

 Targasonne is the home of the THEMIS Solar Power R&D Center.

 Geography

-Targasonne is located in the canton of Les Pyrénées catalanes and in the arrondissement of Prades.
+Targasonne is located in the canton of Les Pyrénées catalanes and in the arrondissement of Prades very close to the Spanish border and the exclave of Llívia.
 It is located at 1,600 meters near the villages of Égat and Font-Romeu-Odeillo-Via.
-The closest cities are Foix in the North-West at 61 kilometres and Perpignan at 90 kilometres to the East.
+The closest cities are Foix 61 kilometres to the northwest and Perpignan at 90 kilometres to the east.